IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/05_metadata-variable-attributes.md

 ### FILLVAL
 (*Required for RV variables. **netCDF** additionally requires `_FillValue` attribute with the same value*.)
 The attribute holds a special value that is used in place of the variable values that are known to be non-valid or missing.
 The `FILLVAL` attribute data type for each variable **must match** the data type of that variable.
 The ISTP recommended `FILLVAL` values for different data type are listed below.
 However, different `FILLVAL` values, and possibly different for different variables of the same data type, may be used as long as for each variable its `FILLVAL` value is outside of the `[VALIDMIN, VALIDMAX]` range for that variable.
 Additionally, for CDF_REAL4 and CDF_REAL8 data types, `NaN` (IEEE 754) can be used.

-Also listed below, but **for information purpose only**, are the default values (for different data type) of the `PadValue` CDF variable property. `PadValue` is used, e.g., to fill allocated variable records when a variable in a CDF file is first created and before the actual data records are written for the variable. `PadValue` is also returned when a variable record outside of the maximum record for the variables is read.
+Also listed below are the default values (for different data type) of the `PadValue` CDF variable property. `PadValue` is used, e.g., to fill allocated variable records when a variable in a CDF file is first created and before the actual data records are written for the variable. `PadValue` is also returned when a variable record outside of the maximum record for the variables is read.
 The default `PadValue` is set **automatically** by the CDF Library when a CDF variable is created.
+Note that starting with CDF Library V3.8, if `FILLVAL` attribute is defined, it will be used to fill variable’s missing data, instead of the `PadValue`.

 | Data Type | FILLVAL| PadValue |
 |:--------- | ------:|------:|